44 years strong:

 To proceed to the 2017 application page, click the tab above or click here.

 About Project SEED

 Thank you, CTSI.
 The Indianapolis Project SEED program is very thankful to the Indiana CTSI for its support for the future scientists who intern with the program since 2009.
 The research consortium under the leadership of Dr. Anantha Shekhar (MD, PhD) is sponsored by the National Institutes of Health and supports many scientific research efforts across the state of Indiana.
-The Institute's Director of Finance, Lisa Dinsmore has also joined the advisory Project SEED Committee .
-Their support for Project SEED is in collaboration with other K-12 education outreach efforts with Dr. Kim Nguyen, Director of UCASE Operations at the IUPUI School of Education who also serves on the Committee.
+Their support for Project SEED is in collaboration with other K-12 education outreach efforts with Dr. Kim Nguyen, Director for Statewide and Regional Collaboration for SEIRI, the STEM Education Innovation and Research Institute, and Matt Saba, Director of Finance at the IUPUI School of Education.

 The Indiana CTSI is funded in part by an award from the National Institutes of Health (NIH) and operates as a partnership of the IU School of Medicine, IU-Bloomington, IUPUI, Purdue University and the University of Notre Dame.
 The overarching goal of the Indiana CTSI is to improve the health of people throughout the state of Indiana by supporting research, education and community outreach.

 Project SEED cannot operate without the generosity from individuals and companies that support these young scientists-in-training.
 Are you able to financially support the program?
 You can find more information by clicking the Donate tab at the top of this page.
 There are also many ways in which you can volunteer your time to help this program.
 Each year, Committee volunteers and local scientists and their lab colleagues who do not receive any monetary support from Project SEED volunteer countless hours to provide this amazing educational experience to these young scientists-in-training.